swiss-ai-center/a-guide-to-mlops/docs/clean-up.md

         Storage bucket, the DVC remote will be disrupted.
 To continue using DVC with the Git repository, you will need to reconfigure it with a new remote.

-    To delete the Google Storage bucket you created you can execute the following
+    To delete the Google Storage bucket you created, you can execute the following
     command:

     ```sh title="Execute the following command(s) in a terminal"